-- Huble Homestead Historic Site is now CLOSED for winter.
-Head out for your favourite non-motorized winter activities, such as snowshoeing, cross-country skiing, and photography.
-We will re-open on Saturday, May 17, 2014 with a new event schedule!
+- Huble Homestead Historic Site is currently CLOSED for winter, but feel free to head out for your favourite non-motorized winter activities, such as snowshoeing, cross-country skiing, and photography.
+We will re-open on Saturday, May 17 for another season full of exciting events!

 - Looking for the perfect gift for your little reader?
 The Huble Homestead children's book series includes Mrs. Huble Grows a Garden and Mr. Huble Builds a House, both of which feature beautiful watercolour illustrations by Prince George artist June Swanky Parker, and puts local history in the hands of kids for just $10 each!
 Get yours at our office or at Books & company, The Exploration Place, Two Rivers Gallery, Valemount Museum & Archives, or Mackenzie Museum!

 - Huble's geocache will be back in the spring, when you can grab the GPS and head out to take on the Huble challenge!

 - Are you following any of our social media accounts?
 Huble Homestead is on Facebook, Twitter, and now Instagram!
 Follow us for news, events, photos, and more!